xephoid/fractured-fist/FRACTURED-FIST-CAMPAIGN-MODE.md

 - One faction's home base is randomly selected to become contested (paired with a rival faction)
 - The other 3 factions keep their home bases as controlled locations
 - The 5 naturally contested locations get random faction pairings from these combinations:
-  1. Masters' Circle vs Neon Dragons
+  1. Masters' Circle vs Uncounted
   2. Masters' Circle vs Titan Entertainment
   3. Masters' Circle vs The Awakened
-  4. Neon Dragons vs Titan Entertainment
+  4. Uncounted vs Titan Entertainment
-  5. Neon Dragons vs The Awakened
+  5. Uncounted vs The Awakened
   6. Titan Entertainment vs The Awakened

 **Result:**